+Settlement % housing Type of Development

+category growth Type of Development

+category (Policy PS

+17)

+Policies ISA 1 - 2 and Policies ISA 4 - 5 - Community services and facilities.
+Policy CYF 6 - New business or industrial enterprises on an appropriate scale and in an appropriate location or in a suitable building.

-Settlement category % housing growth (Policy PS 17) Type of Development Clusters Policy TAI 6 - a mixture of different types of affordable housing only, on small windfall sites (including converting suitable buildings).
+Clusters Policy TAI 6 - a mixture of different types of affordable housing only, on small windfall sites (including converting suitable buildings).
 There are no housing designations in the Clusters.
 Policies ISA 1 - 2 and Policies ISA 4 - 5 - Community services and facilities.
 Policy CYF 6 - New business or industrial enterprises on an appropriate scale and in an appropriate location or in a suitable building.

 The Countryside Policies PCYFF 1 - PCYFF 2 and Policies TAI 7 - new houses that enable rural enterprise workers (e.g. farms) to live close to their workplace, and affordable housing through converting suitable buildings if the building's use is not economically viable.
 Policy TWR 1 and Policy TWR 2 - Ancillary tourism developments, including serviced accommodation and self-catering, and visitor attractions / facilities.
 Policy TWR 3 and Policy TWR 5 - Caravan, chalet and alternative camping accommodation sites for visitors Policy CYF 6 - New business or industrial enterprises on an appropriate scale and in an appropriate location or in a suitable building.